 However, my kitchen project kind of escalated and I’m a firm believer in taking your time and tackling one big thing at a time.
 So, I paused the bathroom and completed the kitchen (all under $300!).

 Last week, I shared our Hallway Bathroom Plans.
-And phase one of my mini bathroom update was removing our glass shower doors from our standup shower/tub and thought I would share today how simple of a DIY on Removing your Sliding Glass Shower doors.
+Phase one of my mini bathroom update was removing our glass shower doors from our standup shower/tub and thought I would share today how simple of a DIY on Removing your Sliding Glass Shower doors.

-Before we get started, let’s talk about the issues I had with our Sliding Glass Bathroom Shower doors.
+Before we get started, let’s talk about the cons I had with our brown frosted Sliding Glass Bathroom Shower doors.

-At some point in time, the old track system on our sliding glass doors gave out.
-So simply opening and closing our shower doors became quite a test of arm strength, which was tricky for my small children to do.
+At some point in time, the old track system on our sliding glass doors gave out, so simple tasks like opening and closing the shower doors became quite a test of arm strength.
+Since this bathroom is the bathroom my small children use most, having an old track system was not ideal.

 Then there was the issue of keeping the glass clean.
-Let me remind you that this is our children’s main bathroom and well, there was constant reminding about using a squeege on the glass – but I’m not sure it happened much.
+Let me remind you that this is our children’s main bathroom and there was constant reminding about using a squeegee on the glass – but I’m not sure it happened much.
 The glass was always dirty and a mess.

 I’ve seen some lovely newer styles with black trim and a modern look, but most sliding glass shower doors are from quite a while ago.
 I felt like the look of ours really gave the entire room a very dated feel.